Codepact/dictionary/service-level-agreement.md

 # Service Level Agreement

-A _Service Level Agreement_, also known as an "SLA", usually covers two topics:
+A _Service Level Agreement_, also known as an "SLA", usually covers three topics:

+- response and resolution times for support and maintenance requests;
 - the "uptime" that a service provider will provide; and
 - how the provider will compensate users / customers if it fails to provide that uptime.